Ecocraft-2022/GigaBlockIncorporated/README.md

 <div id="instalation"/>

 ## **Installation**
-First you have to download [earth map](https://earth.motfe.net/map-downloads/) and replace your *world* folder with it.To install plugin you have to build jar file inside plugin folder located in your server file.
-Next you have to make changes to [configuration file](#configuration-file) (input width, height, api token and number of regions).
+First, you have to download [earth map] (https://earth.motfe.net/map-downloads/) and replace your *world* folder with it.
+To install the plugin you have to build a jar file inside the plugin folder located in your server file.
+Next, you have to make changes to [configuration file] (#configuration-file) (input width, height, API token and number of regions).